edfcbz/task-api-rest-spring-360agency-test/README.md

 ## ⚙️ Testing environment
 * 1 - Requesting a token (Security Layer)
-  * 1.0 - Run Postman
+  * 1.1 - Run Postman
-  * 1.1 - Select a POST request and type http://localhost:8080/auth/signin
+  * 1.2 - Select a POST request and type http://localhost:8080/auth/signin
-  * 1.2 - In Body section type: {
+  * 1.3 - In Body section type: {
                           "username":"leandro",
                           "password":"admin123"
                         }
-  * 1.3 - Select SEND button (You will receive a message with a token as below)
+  * 1.4 - Select SEND button (You will receive a message with a token as below)
   ![image](https://user-images.githubusercontent.com/63114961/163141178-e52010dc-74a7-44c4-9e02-ce4680aafaf5.png)

-  * 1.4 - Copy the token returned without ""
+  * 1.5 - Copy the token returned without ""

 * 2 - Requesting a TomCat service
-  * 1.0 - Select a GET request and type http://localhost:8080
+  * 2.0 - Select a GET request and type http://localhost:8080
-  * 1.1 - In Header section create or modify a  **Authorization** key with value: Bearer <paste here token received in step 1.3>.
+  * 2.1 - In Header section create or modify a  **Authorization** key with value: Bearer <paste here token received in step 1.3>.
 Tip: There is just one empty space between Bearer and token
-  * 1.2 - Select SEND button.
+  * 2.2 - Select SEND button.
 You will receive all a list with services available, as showed in image below.
 So, your enviroment is running...

 ![image](https://user-images.githubusercontent.com/63114961/163140854-fb7691cd-cd45-412b-8c78-c5fd09df6046.png)

 ## ⚙️ API RESTFul - Endpoints list and general informations
 * 1 - **Dealer** endpoints
-  * 1.0 - GET request for http://localhost:8080/dealer ( Show all Dealer registered in the Database )
+  * 1.1 - GET request for http://localhost:8080/dealer ( Show all Dealer registered in the Database )
-  * 1.1 - GET request for http://localhost:8080/dealer/{dealerId} ( Show the Dealer details according **dealerId** informed and all Listing related )
+  * 1.2 - GET request for http://localhost:8080/dealer/{dealerId} ( Show the Dealer details according **dealerId** informed and all Listing related )
   * 1.3 - GET request for http://localhost:8080/dealer/{dealerId}/{listingState} ( Show the Dealer by dealerId and Listing registered by listingState )
   * 1.4 - GET request for http://localhost:8080/dealer/name/{dealerName} ( Lists all dealers whose names match with the parameter, fully or not )
   * 1.5 - DELETE request for http://localhost:8080/dealer/{dealerId} ( Delete Dealers by identification match with the parameter )
-  * 1.5 - UPDATE request for http://localhost:8080/dealer ( Update the Dealer informed in  Body section using **dealerId** as key )
+  * 1.6 - UPDATE request for http://localhost:8080/dealer ( Update the Dealer informed in  Body section using **dealerId** as key )
-  * 1.6 - POST request for http://localhost:8080/dealer ( Save the Dealer informed in  Body section )
+  * 1.7 - POST request for http://localhost:8080/dealer ( Save the Dealer informed in  Body section )

 * 2 - **Listing** endpoints
-  * 2.0 - GET request for http://localhost:8080/listing  ( Show all Listing registered in the Database )
+  * 2.1 - GET request for http://localhost:8080/listing  ( Show all Listing registered in the Database )
-  * 2.1 - GET request for http://localhost:8080/listing/{listingId} ( Show the Listing details according **listingId** informed and all Listing related )
+  * 2.2 - GET request for http://localhost:8080/listing/{listingId} ( Show the Listing details according **listingId** informed and all Listing related )
-  * 2.2 - GET request for http://localhost:8080/listing/description/{descriptionVehicle} ( Show all Listing whose **vehicle** atribute match with  **descriptionVehicle** parameter )
+  * 2.3 - GET request for http://localhost:8080/listing/description/{descriptionVehicle} ( Show all Listing whose **vehicle** atribute match with  **descriptionVehicle** parameter )
-  * 2.3 - GET request for http://localhost:8080/listing/state/{stateListing} ( Show all Listing whose **state** atribute match with  **stateListing**  parameter)
+  * 2.4 - GET request for http://localhost:8080/listing/state/{stateListing} ( Show all Listing whose **state** atribute match with  **stateListing**  parameter)
-  * 2.4 - GET request for http://localhost:8080/listing/dealerid/{dealerId} ( Show all Listing whose **dealerid** atribute match with  **dealerId**  parameter)
+  * 2.5 - GET request for http://localhost:8080/listing/dealerid/{dealerId} ( Show all Listing whose **dealerid** atribute match with  **dealerId**  parameter)
-  * 2.5 - GET request for http://localhost:8080/listing/dealerid/{dealerId}/state/{stateListing} ( Show all Listing whose **dealerid** atribute match with  **dealerId** and  **state** atribute match with  **stateListing** parameter)
+  * 2.6 - GET request for http://localhost:8080/listing/dealerid/{dealerId}/state/{stateListing} ( Show all Listing whose **dealerid** atribute match with  **dealerId** and  **state** atribute match with  **stateListing** parameter)
-  * 2.6 - POST request for http://localhost:8080/listing ( Save the Dealer informed in  Body section )
+  * 2.7 - POST request for http://localhost:8080/listing ( Save the Dealer informed in  Body section )
-  * 2.7 - POST request for http://localhost:8080/listing/overwriting ( Save the Listing informed in Body section removing the oldest registre if limit was reached )
+  * 2.8 - POST request for http://localhost:8080/listing/overwriting ( Save the Listing informed in Body section removing the oldest registre if limit was reached )
-  * 2.8 - UPDATE request for http://localhost:8080/listing ( Update the Listing informed in  Body section using **id** atribute as a key )
+  * 2.9 - UPDATE request for http://localhost:8080/listing ( Update the Listing informed in  Body section using **id** atribute as a key )
-  * 2.9 - DELETE request for http://localhost:8080/listing/{listingId} ( Delete Listing using **listingId** as a key)
+  * 2.10 - DELETE request for http://localhost:8080/listing/{listingId} ( Delete Listing using **listingId** as a key)

 ## 🚀 Starting JUnit Test Class
-## Very Import Tip
-* 1 - **Before everything, execute section "Testing environment" Above.
+## VERY IMPORTANT Before everything, execute section "Testing environment" Above.
 "THIS IS ESSENTIAL"

-* 2 - **(Defoult OPTION)** Access the Database SCHEMA and remove all informations using the command SQL below:
+* 1 - **(Defoult OPTION)** Access the Database SCHEMA and remove all informations using the command SQL below:
-  * 2.1 - Clean Listing table: DELETE FROM Listing;
+  * 1.1 - Clean Listing table: DELETE FROM Listing;
-  * 2.2 - Clean Dealer Table: DELETE FROM Dealer;
+  * 1.2 - Clean Dealer Table: DELETE FROM Dealer;
-  * 2.3 - Execute the file InsertDataTestInTables.sql in Client SQL Tool (This step will create the data tests in Database squema)
+  * 1.3 - Execute the file InsertDataTestInTables.sql in Client SQL Tool (This step will create the data tests in Database squema)
-* 3 - **(Another OPTION)** Creating new database
+* 2 - **(Another OPTION)** Creating new database
-  * 3.1 - Remove the Database schema created before
+  * 2.1 - Remove the Database schema created before
-  * 3.2 - Execute the SQL file "CreatingDatabase360agency.sql" in Client SQL Tool (This step will create the data tests in Database schema)
+  * 2.2 - Execute the SQL file "CreatingDatabase360agency.sql" in Client SQL Tool (This step will create the data tests in Database schema)
-  * 3.4 - Execute the SQL file "InsertDataTestInTables.sql" in Client SQL Tool (This step will create data in Schema Tables)
+  * 2.4 - Execute the SQL file "InsertDataTestInTables.sql" in Client SQL Tool (This step will create data in Schema Tables)
-* 4 - Run the **Sturtup.java** class as java application.
+* 3 - Run the **Sturtup.java** class as java application.
 This file is located in br.com.edfcbz project package or repeat the "Testing environment" section

 ## ⚙️ API RESTFul - Running Examples
 * 1 - **Dealer** endpoints